xdata-skylark/libskylark/python-skylark/doc/source/installation.rst

 *Shared Libs*

-In order to use Skylark through Python, make sure compile and append the directory containing the ``*.so`` files to your :envvar:`LD_LIBRARY_PATH`.
+In order to use libSkylark through Python, make sure to compile and append the directory containing the ``*.so`` files to your :envvar:`LD_LIBRARY_PATH`.

 ::